11.5 Pacing for 125 Items in Three Hours

 Key Takeaways

-• The visible exam workload is 125 total items in 3 hours, so practice should include realistic timing.
+• The visible workload is 125 total items (100 scorable + 25 pretest) in 3 hours, so practice should use realistic timing.

-• A simple average is about 86 seconds per item, but direct recall items should take less time than scenarios.
+• A simple average is about 86 seconds per item, but recall items should take less and scenarios more.

-• Pretest items are not identified, so pacing strategy should not depend on finding them.
+• Pretest items are unidentified, so pacing must never depend on trying to spot or skip them.

-• Review flags should be used selectively so they help decision-making instead of creating a second full exam.
+• Review flags should be selective so they sharpen decisions instead of creating a second full exam.

 Turn the Three-Hour Window Into a Working Rhythm